cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_IGNORE_CONTENT_LENGTH.md

 }
 ~~~

-# HISTORY
+# AVAILABILITY

+Added in 7.14.1.
 Support for FTP added in 7.46.0.

-# %AVAILABILITY%
+This option is not working
+for HTTP when libcurl is built to use the hyper backend.

 # RETURN VALUE

-curl_easy_setopt(3) returns a CURLcode indicating success or error.

-CURLE_OK (0) means everything was OK, non-zero means an error occurred, see
-libcurl-errors(3).
+Returns CURLE_OK if the option is supported, and CURLE_UNKNOWN_OPTION if not.